coumbaya/lift/README.md

 LIFT experiments are available [here](https://github.com/coumbaya/lift/blob/master/experiments.md), using as input:

-(1) traces of queries in http://client.linkeddatafragments.org, each executed one by one, and, (2) traces of DBpedia LDF server's real log, from [USEWOD](http://usewod.org/data-sets.html) dataset, for the period of 14th October 2014-27th February 2015.
+(1) traces of queries in http://client.linkeddatafragments.org, each executed one by one, and,<br>
+(2) traces of DBpedia LDF server's real log, from [USEWOD](http://usewod.org/data-sets.html) dataset, for the period of 14th October 2014-27th February 2015.